joe-elliott/tempo-springboot-example/README.md

 ### Step 3 - Run the project with docker
 1. Open your commandline, cd to the git directory
-1. Run `docker-compose -f stack.yml up` (add -d if you want it to run in background)
+1. Run `docker-compose up` (add -d if you want it to run in background)

 ### Step 4 - Rerun if there's an error on first run :(
 1. If you get an error while starting tomcat, it probably is because the docker container running Tomcat doesn't wait for MySQL to finish running it's setup script.